Barley leaf showing typical small brown rectangular lesions with yellow margins

 Pathogen now established in Tasmania

 Ramularia leaf spot of barley, a disease caused by the fungus Ramularia collo-cygni, was first detected in December 2016 at a barley trial site near Hagley in northern Tasmania.
 This was also the first detection of this pathogen in Australia.
-Despite eradication attempts, Ramularia has since been detected at numerous sites across a number of seasons, as well as in Western Australia.
+Despite early eradication attempts, Ramularia has since been detected at numerous sites in Tasmania, and in most Australian grain growing regions.
 National and state authorities have deemed it not technically feasible to eradicate meaning that it is now formally established and should be managed like other pests and diseases of cereals.

 Ramularia hampers leaf development which can lead to loss of green leaf area in crops, and can result in yield loss.